SushiLab/IMB_Amplicon_Pipeline/README.md

-# General\_METAB\_ANALYSIS PIPELINE

-**AUTHOR: Hans**

-**VERSION: 17.01.2022**
+# 16S pipeline from the Sunagawa Lab
+### Important updates
+- "blacklist" is now called "blocklist"
+- The new added UPARSE function can take a few hours to run depending on data size.

+**AUTHORS: Hans, Lilith**
+**Documentation was last updated on 2023-12-04.**
-This pipeline is supposed to perform all steps that we consider primary analysis of 16S raw sequencing data and consists of the following steps:
+This pipeline is supposed to perform all steps that we consider primary analysis of 16S raw sequencing data and the code is from the now deprecated GENERAL_METAB_ANALYSIS_PAN pipeline.
+The pipeline consists of the following steps:

-## Table of contents

-TODO

 ## Get/Name the data

 The pipeline has been written to deal with short read Illumina sequencing data in the format or paired-end fastq files.
-All runs are processed together so that files/data that comes from differnet batches/flowcells/flowlanes have to be ran individually, e.g, as a different `(Sub)Project`.
+All runs are processed together so that files/data that come from different batches/flowcells/flowlanes have to be run individually, e.g, as a different `(Sub)Project`.

-### Project/Subproject

-All samples/files that belong to the same project grouped together under the umbrella `project`, e.g. `PHRT`.
-Each batch/flowcell/lane then generates a `subproject` which contains the actual analysis files.
-E.g. For `PHRT` we have sequenced twice, once at FGCZ and once at Novogene.
-The naming for both subprojects would then be `PHRT/CLER21-1/` and `PHRT/CLER21-2/`.
-The naming of the subproject is derived from the first 4 letters of their surname/Nethzid (here from Melanie), the last two letters of the year and a rolling number.

 ###  Format
 The pipeline has been written to deal with short read Illumina sequencing data in the format of gzipped paired-end fastq files.

 ###  Naming

 The file naming of raw input files can be arbitrary as long as we know what file belongs to which sample.
-The actual sample name on the other hand is more strict.
+The actual sample name on the other hand is stricter.

-We have established a certain naming scheme that is used for all (meta)genomic sequencing data of the lab and we try to push the same naming scheme for the metabarcoding data.
+We have established a certain naming scheme that is used for all (meta)genomic sequencing data of the lab, and we try to push the same naming scheme for the metabarcoding data.

 Example: